Meelick, County Galway

+According to local sources, it is home to the oldest church still in use in Ireland having been given papal permission and built in 1414 AD (as St. Francis Friary).
+Meelick is also home to Meelick-Eyrecourt hurling club, which was founded in 1884.
+Meelick has a small pub which is known locally as "George's/The Shop".
+The area hosts a kayaking festival each year after the boating season halts in winter.

+Built heritage

-Oldest Catholic Church in use
+Oldest Catholic church in use

-Meelick has the oldest Irish Roman Catholic church, with continuous use since 1414 AD.
+According to local sources, Meelick has the oldest Irish Roman Catholic church, with continuous use since 1414 AD.
 Founded as a Franciscan abbey, the church and sacristy are still in use today.
 The ruins include traces of the transept chapel, friary and small mill.

 Papal permission for Meelick friary was granted by John XXII in 1414.
 The last friar of Meelick was Fr.
 Bonaventure Francis Reynolds.
 When he died in November 1852, there was no friar available to replace him.
 Since then the church has been maintained for weekly services.

 The Meelick Triduum still exists in early August when the Franciscans return to their abbey.

 Castle

 An Anglo Norman de Burgo (Burke) Castle was erected close to the church, in the fields to the north of the church.
 The earthworks relating to this castle can still be seen.
 The location was chosen because Meelick was one of the few traditional crossing points where the river Shannon could be forded.